 You do not need to lie and pretend that they were right if you do not believe them to be right, but you can still make peace with them.
 So for example, if we were arguing over who last put the bin out.
 I would take a few minutes to think about what the point of the argument was really about.

 Small changes can make a big difference

-To start with DJ would look at me as if I had gone crazy, he was probably wondering what my angle was!
-The funny thing is, that after a while, DJ started behaving the same and apologising to me.
+To start with Darren would look at me as if I had gone crazy, he was probably wondering what my angle was!
+The funny thing is, that after a while, Darren started behaving the same and apologising to me.
 The arguments greatly reduced and we both felt so much more loved and valued then we did before.

 For every minute you are angry, you lose sixty seconds of happiness – Unknown

 This post is part of my new series – The A-Z of a happy and healthy relationship.